Octavian Morariu

-Octavian Morariu (born 7 August 1961) is a Romanian former rugby union player and coach and is currently the President of Rugby Europe.
+Octavian Morariu (born 7 August 1961 in Bucharest) is a Romanian former rugby union player, former president of Rugby Europe, and member of the International Olympic Committee's executive board.

 Career

-He is the son of former Romania rugby union international Viorel Morariu and Cornelia Timoșanu, a former volleyball player for Romania, which finished second at the 1956 FIVB Volleyball World Championship in France.
-Morariu played as a number eight for Rugby Club Grivița Roșie in his youth.
-He played in France for ASPTT Paris and was also invited to play for the Barbarians.
+He is the son of former Romania rugby union international Viorel Morariu and Cornelia Timoșanu, a former Romanian international volleyball player whose team finished second at the 1956 FIVB Volleyball World Championship in France.
+Morariu began his rugby career with local club Grivița București, playing as a flanker, before moving to France to play for ASPTT Paris.
 He earned two caps for Romania between 1984 and 1985.

+He was the first Romanian to represent the Barbarians, playing against Swansea during the 1987 Easter tour.
+After retiring as a player in the 1990s, Morariu briefly coached and began transitioning into sports administration.

-From 2001 to 2003, Morariu served as president of the Romanian Rugby Federation, and from 2004 to 2014, he was president of the Romanian Olympic and Sports Committee.
-Since 2013, Morariu has served as president of Rugby Europe, the governing body for rugby union in Europe.
-He was unanimously reelected for a second term in 2016.
+From 2001 to 2003, he served as president of the Romanian Rugby Federation, and from 2004 to 2014, he led the Romanian Olympic and Sports Committee.
+Since 2012, he has been president of Rugby Europe, the governing body for rugby union in Europe, and was unanimously re-elected for a second term in 2016.

-In 2013, Morariu became a member of the International Olympic Committee (IOC).
-He was a member of the International Relations Commission from 2014-2015 and has been, since 2015, a member of the Public Affairs and Social Development through Sport Commission.
+Morariu joined the International Olympic Committee (IOC) in 2013.
+He served on the International Relations Commission from 2014 to 2015 and has been serving on the Public Affairs and Social Development through Sport Commission since 2015.

+In March 2025, he was elected to the International Olympic Committee's executive board.